octoflar/especia/README.md

 spectral decomposition without requiring any particular initialisation.

-Further highlights are the modelling and optimisation of the background continuum, and a very accurate semi-analytic convolution of the absorption term with the instrumental profile.
+Further highlights are the modelling and optimisation of the background continuum, and a more accurate semi-analytic convolution of the absorption term with the instrumental profile.

 The algorithms are explained in